Every Labor Day Weekend

 Shrimp and Petroleum Festival won Festival of the Year (Division III) in 2006, 2007, 2014 and 2015 and was once honored with the title of "Most Unusual Festival Name."1967 will always be remembered as a landmark year for the festival.
 This is the year that a marriage of shrimp and oil took place that would forever change the face of the festival.
 By this time, the petroleum industry had firmly implanted its roots into the area economy.
 The Festival was then known by its present-day name, the Louisiana Shrimp & Petroleum Festival.
 Despite the annexation of oil into its title, the festival was proud to be allowed to retain its seniority as the oldest state chartered harvest festival in Louisiana.

-The present day Blessing of the Fleet and water parade highlights participating shrimp boats, pleasure craft and the biggest "muscle boats" of the oilpatch.
-Not to be missed is the toast between the King's Vessel and the Queen's Vessel - a breathtaking bow-to-bow "kiss" for the traditional champagne toast.
-Yes, it is a unique name...in fact, the festival was once honored with just that title..."The Most Unusual Name"...and...we are a unique place and unique people.
+A centerpiece of the festival, the present-day Blessing of the Fleet and water parade features a striking procession of participating shrimp boats, pleasure craft, and the powerful "muscle boats" of the oil industry.
+One of the most anticipated moments is the ceremonial toast between the King’s Vessel and the Queen’s Vessel—a breathtaking bow-to-bow "kiss" marking the traditional champagne toast.
+True to its distinctive character, the festival was once honored with the title "The Most Unusual Name"—a fitting recognition for a celebration as unique as the place and the people it represents.